-In 2017, AADE launched the AADE Prevention Network, taking tools that were being used by current programs operating within AADE’s in-person diabetes prevention delivery network, and making them available to any organization that is DPRP recognized and wanting to prepare for the MDPP benefit.
+In 2017, we launched the ADCES Prevention Network, taking tools that were being used by current programs operating within our in-person diabetes prevention delivery network, and making them available to any organization that is DPRP recognized and wanting to prepare for the MDPP benefit.
 Based on the 2018 Physician Fee Schedule and CMS’s final ruling, we will continue to offer tools, resources, education and support along the way to assist programs in the delivery of the National DPP.

 Become an MDPP Supplier